The Best Way to Dilute Vinegar for Cleaning

 Keeping a gallon of vinegar in the house is a great alternative to having 10 different cleaning products.
 But different surfaces do require different concentrations of vinegar in order to work the most efficiently and not damage surfaces.

 When you're ready to start cleaning with vinegar, you'll want to do some research on the desired concentration of vinegar that should be used on certain surfaces of your home.
-For example, removing mold from your house siding will require a higher concentration, like 20-30% vinegar, whereas a task such as degreasing your oven will require vinegar with a concentration of 5-10%.
 Once you've done the research, we have a great vinegar dilution calculator for you:

 Simply enter the information and you'll be given instructions on the best way to dilute your vinegar to create the perfect cleaner!
 It's as simple as that.